jotaDlcr/react_one_page/README.md

 ## Installation

-To get started, open a terminal in your project directory and execute the following command to install the necessary modules:
+To get started, open a terminal in this project directory and execute the following command to install the necessary modules:

 ```bash
 npm install